stillundecided/based.cooking/README.md

   should be automatic).
 - File names should be the name of the dish with words separated by hyphens (`-`).
 Not underscores, and definitely not spaces.
-- Recipe must be based, i.e. good traditional and substantial food.
+- Recipe must be (plant)based, i.e. good traditional and substantial food.
 Nothing ironic, meme-tier hyper-sugary, meat-substitute, etc.
 - Don't include salt and pepper and other ubiquitous things in the ingredients list.